Uncovering Enterprise Architecture Courses: Why Should Training Companies Care [Interview]

 Also, the farther a business’s core operations are from “IT”, the more likely it is that “IT doesn’t understand the business” and “the business doesn’t understand IT”.
 Hence the more valuable “Enterprise Architecture” will be in bridging that gap.

 Really, all organizations can benefit from EA, but of those we talk to, the ones most interested in EA usually mention that they have a large number of systems supporting operations, these systems usually don’t work together to share information very well, and maintenance costs are growing, or they are having difficulty serving new needs or markets.

-3. How does EA relate to other training topics?
+And, how does Enterprise Architecture relate to other training topics?